djjolicoeur/stately/README.md

 The most frequent manifestation of this scenario that I have seen is writing cron jobs, or polling a database to look for domain entity `X` and do `Y` with it, e.g. notify a user or update some attribute.
 These are your "batch jobs" or "workflows".

-One of the problems I have consistently run into in this scenario is that you tend to wind up with these muddled bunch of spaghetti code that is trying to manage the lifecycle of `X` doing `Y` *and* handle the side effects simultaneously.
+One of the problems I have consistently run into in this scenario is that I wind up with a muddled bunch of spaghetti code that is trying to manage the lifecycle of `X` doing `Y` *and* handle the side effects simultaneously.
 I have had this blow up on me a sufficient number of times to write this library in anger.

 Stately is a collection of protocols that allows you to build up a Finite State Machine (FSM) to manage the state of these side effect lifecycles in terms of the domain entity itself and allows you to advance through those stages